dogweather/forkful/content/en/c/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation, in programming, involves the construction of strings by embedding expressions within literal strings.
-Programmers do this to create informative messages, dynamic queries, or to construct any string with variable content efficiently and cleanly, often for user output or logging purposes.

 ## How to:
 C, unlike some high-level languages, does not support string interpolation directly in its syntax.
 Instead, string construction with variable content is typically achieved using the `printf` function or its variants for output, and `sprintf` for string creation.
 Here's a look at how to dynamically construct strings in C:

 ```c